 A Houspect Construction Inspection report can also be used if a dispute arises but it is designed to help avoid disputes by helping the builder address problems during the construction process.

-All Houspect Building Inspectors are licensed builders with many years’ experience in the industry.
+All Houspect Building Inspectors in South Australia are licensed builders with many years’ experience in the industry.
 Our inspectors will provide professional, independent and unbiased information on the progress and condition of the construction.

 We check that all completed work is in accordance with the building plans, the NCC, applicable Australian Standards and that the workmanship is completed to a good industry standard.
 Our inspections can commence right from slab down stage through to final handover.